Biography

-Dr. Min Sook Park specializes in data-intensive, user-centered health informatics, focusing on chronic conditions and their caregivers.
+Dr. Min Sook Park specializes in data-intensive, user-centered consumer health informatics, focusing on chronic conditions and their caregivers.
 Her research explores the relationship between information technology and health users to support individuals managing hypertension, diabetes, cancer, and dementia.

 Collaborating with interdisciplinary teams, she develops innovative health applications, including a voice-activated mobile health app for chronic disease management.
 Utilizing computational methods, Dr. Park analyzes user-generated data from social media to uncover insights into health information needs and behaviors.